Home » Main Dish » Pork » Easy Orange Mustard Glazed Pork Chops Recipe

 • Mustard | Bring savory and subtly spicy notes with whole-grain mustard.
 I prefer using the Trader Joe’s brand.

-• Pork chops | Boneless pork loin chops are the star of the show!
+• Pork loin chops | Boneless chops are the star of the show!
 The better quality you choose, the more delicious the results!

-• Salt and pepper | Sprinkle salt and pepper on the outsides of the pork chops for a simple seasoning that won’t overpower the tasty orange and mustard sauce.
+• Salt and pepper | Sprinkle kosher salt and black pepper on the outsides of the pork chops for a simple seasoning that won’t overpower the tasty orange and mustard sauce.

 • Rosemary | The unique woodsy notes of fresh rosemary bring a grounding flavor to the sweet and citrusy recipe.